Spriting guide

 What Is Spriting?

-A sprite (not a "spirit", as some people call them, annoying me to no end) is basically an image of a character or object from a video game.
-When it comes to Pokémon, the sprites referred to are usually Pokémon sprites and sometimes trainer sprites from the Game Boy Pokémon games, most of the time the Advance or DS games (Ruby, Sapphire, Emerald, FireRed, LeafGreen, Diamond and Pearl) except in the case of revamps.
-This guide will not touch on trainer sprites at all, as I myself am not very skilled with them.
+A sprite (note, by the way, that a "spirit" is a completely different thing) is basically a 2D image of a character or object from a video game.
+When it comes to Pokémon, the sprites referred to are usually Pokémon sprites and sometimes trainer sprites from the handheld Pokémon games, most of the time the Advance or DS main series games except in the case of revamps.
+This guide will not touch on trainer sprites at all, as I myself am not very skilled with them, but mostly they use the same methods applied to different sprites; the main difference is that they can have a slightly different shading style.

-1. Do not save them in .jpg format.
+1. Do not save them as JPEGs (i.e. don't save them with the extension .jpg or .jpeg).
 Even if somebody is holding a gun to your head.

-3. Do not mix sprites with other types of artwork or even different styles of spriting (sprites with more/fewer colors, sprites with drastically different styles, etc.).
+3. Do not mix sprites with other types of artwork or even different styles of spriting (such as sprites from other games, with more/fewer colors, drastically different styles, etc.).
+It's usually very noticeable and looks silly.

 4. Sprites are small.
-If you're spriting in Paint, then for the love of all things holy, resize the image frame down to fit around the sprite.
+If you're spriting in Paint, then resize the image frame down to fit around the sprite before saving it.

-5. The only tools you should use on them are a one-pixel pencil tool, maybe a slightly larger eraser tool (which must, in better paint programs, be in Pencil mode), a Paint Bucket tool that definitely has anti-alias off, and some selection tools that also have anti-alias off.
+5. The only tools you should use on them are a one-pixel pencil tool, maybe a slightly larger eraser tool (which must, in better paint programs, be in Pencil mode), a Paint Bucket tool that definitely has anti-aliasing off, and some selection tools that also have anti-aliasing off.
 Basically, don't use anything anti-aliased on a sprite.
-Anti-alias is when instead of being blocky and pixely like a sprite, it's soft and blurry.
-Paint has no anti-alias, if that's what you're working in, so don't worry about it if you're using Paint.
+Anti-aliasing is when instead of being blocky and pixely like a sprite, a tool's output is automatically soft and blurry.
+Most versions of Microsoft Paint have no anti-aliasing, so if that's what you're using, don't worry about it; in the 2007 version, however, it apparently does have anti-aliasing on the Brush tool, so don't ever use the Brush tool on a sprite.

 Where to Get Sprites